-The landlord might require you to pay a deposit which is typically either be £250, or 10% of the lease cost in the tenants’ notice, should this amount exceed £250.
-If you required to pay a deposit, you have 14 days to do so.
+The landlord might ask you for a deposit which is typically either be £250, or 10% of the lease cost in the tenants’ notice, should this amount exceed £250.
+If a deposit is required , you have 14 days to do so.
 It’s therefore important to have this money readily available.

 #6 Negotiate a price and basic terms

 Working with your solicitor, they will advise you and help you to start negotiating a price and contract.
 Once a price is agreed, you’ll either need to use saving or remortage to pay for the lease extension.